Custom

 The preference for looser fits reflects not only a desire for differentiation from previous generations but also a commitment to inclusivity and body positivity.
 Interestingly, this trend was amplified during the COVID-19 pandemic, as many people opted for more comfortable clothing while staying at home.

-Data from consumer research company Circana reveals that women’s jeans sales in the U.S. declined by 3% in the year ending September 2023.
+Data from the consumer research company Circana revealed that sales of women’s jeans in the U.S. declined by 3% in the year ending September 2023.
 Of this decrease, $8 out of every $10 lost was due to the fading popularity of skinny jeans.
-Nevertheless, skinny jeans still represent 30% of total jeans sales, indicating that they continue to have a place in the market.
+Nevertheless, skinny jeans accounted for 30% of total jeans sales, indicating they continue to have a place in the market.

 Modern alternatives to skinny jeans

 When it comes to choosing jeans, the options are plentiful, allowing you to find the perfect fit that aligns with your taste and style.
-If the tight-fitting jeans of your youth no longer appeal to you, there are many great alternatives that strike a balance between comfort and style.
+If the tight-fitting jeans of your teenage years no longer appeal to you, there are many great alternatives that strike a balance between comfort and style.

 If you feel that form-fitting jeans aren’t quite right for you anymore but are hesitating to go completely loose, straight-leg and regular-fit jeans might be the perfect solution.
 These versatile cuts provide a comfortable fit that includes different shapes and styles without being overly wide.
 Additionally, mom jeans offer a high-waisted option that combines a relaxed fit through the hips and thighs, channeling a comfortable, 90s-inspired aesthetic.